lewisalexia/Regression_Project2_Zillow/README.md

 4) Run notebook.

 # Takeaways and Conclusions
-* There is a feature that is not in this dataset that likely contributes greater to a house's worth.
-It may have to be engineered from existing features that are correlated and non-linear.
+* There is a feature(s) not in this dataset that contributes greater to a house's worth based on location.
-* In this first iteration, we will proceed to modeling with the features we have confirmed to be relevant from the original dataset.
+* In this first iteration, we will proceed to modeling with the features we have confirmed to be relevant.
 * Given more time I would ask for the data to be reengineered to potentially find and replace nulls with relevant information.
 * If that isn't possible I would try to engineer some features to increase accuracy.
     * Such as, combining pool, garage, air conditioning into one feature to see if that adds any value.
+    * Location features

 # Recommendations
-* Fill in the dataset by collecting more values to replace all the nulls
-* Engineer Features
+* For the data engineers: Engineer Location Features to improve predicatability of the model
-* It almost feels like real-life with the cheaper the house, the more important bedrooms, bathrooms, and sqft are.
-While the homes climb in price, these features become less important.
-Something else makes the worth and the sale...
+* For the data scientsists: Check for multicollinearity among the predictor variables and remove any highly correlated variables, replacing with new features
+* For the business: Improvements in features will increase performance and lead to better results